runtimeverification/michelson-semantics/tests/proofs/dexter/dexter-spec.md

 ```

 If any of the conditions are not satisfied, the call fails.
+NOTE: The failure conditions are split into two claims with identical configuration and rewrites, but different side conditions.

 ```k
   claim <k> #runProof(IsFA2, UpdateTokenPool) => Aborted(?_, ?_, ?_, ?_) </k>